doitian/dotfiles-public/README.md

 -   [fpass]: copy password from pass via fzf
 -   [fzf-finder]: a file explorer built based on fzf, bat, exa
 -   [gfw]: a shell proxy manager
+-   [git-fzf-log]: pick git log via fzf, using ctrl-l to show commit and open file before changes in neovim
 -   [git-multistatus]: quickly check git status of multiple repos using fzf, starship, and lazygit
 -   [tmux-up]: a tmux session manager
 -   [tt]: a wrap script which sends keys to tmux panes